Alexander YaseenUNIVERSAL FUND MEMBER

 Alexander's Story

 Alexander joined Watsi on September 19th, 2016.
-Six years ago, Alexander joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Alexander's most recent donation supported Allan, a cheerful eight-year-old from Kenya, for leg surgery.
+Seven years ago, Alexander joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Alexander's most recent donation supported Keina, a four-year-old girl from Haiti, to fund life changing heart surgery.

 Impact